World stocks cling to gains, bonds hover ahead of U.S. payrolls

 The Fed would not be alone in embarking on easier monetary policy.
 Prospects of global easing have sent government bond yields to multi-year lows around the world.

-Germany's 10-year government bond yield, a benchmark for euro zone debt, fell to minus 0.4% and breached the European Central Bank's deposit rate for the first time - a level analysts say acts as a psychological barrier even though shorter-dated German bond yields trade well below it.
+Germany's 10-year government bond yield <DE10YT=RR>, a benchmark for euro zone debt, fell to minus 0.4% and breached the European Central Bank's deposit rate for the first time - a level analysts say acts as a psychological barrier even though shorter-dated German bond yields trade well below it.

 The dollar index <.DXY> was steady at 96.823 though on track for a 0.8% gain this week.
 Against the Japanese yen, the dollar gained 0.2% to 108.04.